Ivo Sasek: Speakers and topics

 The Bernese lawyer Daniel Kettiger then denounced Stolz and Sasek for violations of the racism criminal code: Sasek had invited Stolz in the knowledge of her crimes and had not withdrawn the floor from her "as a responsible moderator" when she engaged in obvious Holocaust denial over a longer period of time.
 Sasek stressed that he did not necessarily adopt the content of guest speeches at AZK meetings as his own.
 All guest lectures would be legally reviewed beforehand.
 In Stolz's case, he said, nothing had been found "that had anything to do with Holocaust denial or anti-Semitism."
 That is why her lecture was judged to be unobjectionable and published.
 He received a Straffenzbefehl (penalty court notice) in 2017 for providing a stage for Holocaust deniers.
 After appealing against it, he was acquitted by final judgment in 2018.
 Sylvia Stolz, on the other hand, was sentenced in 2018 to 18 months in prison without probation for Volksverhetzung after an appeal trial.

 AZK 2013 took place on November 23, again at the Stadthalle Chur.
 Its administration, Expo-Chur AG, had refrained from banning him because Sasek had not been criminally convicted until then.

 Until then, the AZKs were mainly advertised and announced in right-wing to right-wing extremist circles advertised and announced.
 Sasek kept the location of the 2014 AZK secret and only issued tickets for it through personal mediation.
 He gave an introductory lecture on "How to prevent a world war?"
-In the unabridged version, which was available to the Tages-Anzeiger, he claimed: the political and economic establishment as well as "warmongering media" were preparing a third World War with targeted misleadings.
+In the unabridged version, which was available to the Tages-Anzeiger, he claimed: the political and economic establishment as well as "warmongering media" were preparing a third World War with targeted disinformation.
 These media would therefore have to be silenced.
 Christians, who did not believe in the secret conspiratorial powers, were "pants-shitting and good-for-nothing" and "real assholes".
 Because of them, the devil is currently "letting the sow out".
-With his tool America (the USA) and conspiratorial forces he starts an annihilation of 6.5 billion people to reduce mankind "to a minimum".
+With the United States as his tool along with conspiratorial forces, the devil is believed to start an annihilation of 6.5 billion people to reduce mankind "to a minimum".
 Bankers, politicians and media people are satanic bandits and criminals.
-The people are media dumbed down and are led to the slaughter by the warmongers like animals without reason.
-The Protocols of the Wise Men of Zion would have described the chaos orchestrated by the devil.
-Thus Sasek adopted the anti-Semitic conspiracy theory of an alleged world Jewry.
-Also in a sermon, which is available to Deutschlandfunk, Sasek expressed about the Protocols that one does not need to argue about it, "did the Jews write it or do the Jews implement it?".
+The people are believed to be dumbed down by the media and are led to the slaughter by the warmongers like animals without reason.
+The Protocols of the Elders of Zion would have described the chaos orchestrated by the devil.
+Thus, Sasek adopted the anti-Semitic conspiracy theory of an alleged world Jewry.
+Also in a sermon available via Deutschlandfunk, Sasek stated—regarding Protocols—that one does not need to argue about it: "'did the Jews write it or do the Jews implement it?'".
 We must conclude: it was written and it is being implemented."
 Furthermore, he recommended reading Hitler's book Mein Kampf and called for distrusting all media.
 As a goal, he formulated, I am preparing to change the people, to manipulate them, if you will, for my way.